Civic Center, Manhattan: Newspaper publishing

 A wave of newspaper companies arose in 1835 after the invention of the steam press, which turned out printed sheets mechanically, replacing the old hand-cranked method.
 The convenience of mass production generated a penny press and mass consumption of sensational news.
 The Civic Center was always a desirable location for newspapers because it was so close to City Hall and the courts, but the numbers increased exponentially after the invention of the steam press.
 Park Row became known as "Newspaper Row", and between the Civil War and World War I, 60 newspapers were published there.

-The New York Sun began publication in 1833, as a morning newspaper edited by Benjamin Day with the slogan: "It Shines for All".
+The Sun began publication in 1833, as a morning newspaper edited by Benjamin Day with the slogan: "It Shines for All".
 The newspaper's offices, a converted A.T.
 Stewart department store at 280 Broadway, between Chambers and Duane Streets, is famous for the clocks that bear the newspaper's masthead and motto.

-Horace Greeley created the New York Tribune in 1841 with the hopes of providing a straightforward, trustworthy media source in an era when newspapers such as the New York Sun and New York Herald thrived on sensationalism.
+Horace Greeley created the New York Tribune in 1841 with the hopes of providing a straightforward, trustworthy media source in an era when newspapers such as The Sun and The New York Herald thrived on sensationalism.
 The Tribunes original building was located on 30 Ann Street, but was moved to the New York Tribune Building in 1875.

 The New York Times first building was located at 113 Nassau Street in lower Manhattan.
 In 1854, it moved to 138 Nassau Street, and in 1858 it moved to 41 Park Row, making it the first newspaper in New York City housed in a building built specifically for its use.